Jinso-o/migration-guide-ebook/03_covert_python.md

 ## Example: Migrating a Python Pipeline to dlt

-To make this concrete, consider a simple example pipeline.
+To make this concrete, consider you have a simple example pipeline.
 Say we have a script that retrieves data from an HTTP API and loads it into a database using pandas.
 We'll use a fictitious "sales" API for this illustration.
 First, we'll show the original pipeline using standard Python/pandas code, and then we'll demonstrate how to convert it to a dlt pipeline step by step.

+## From pandas to dlt: A 3‑Step Refactor

-### Original Pipeline (using pandas)
+#### Original Pipeline (using pandas)

 Imagine our original pipeline script pulls a list of sales records from an API and writes them to a SQLite database.
 It might look like this: